 Preferred design for mandatory reporting

-Following stakeholder consultation, the Department of the Environment and Energy developed a Preferred Design for Mandatory Reporting of Petroleum Statistics to set out its understanding of how scheme might best work in light of stakeholder feedback and scheme objectives.
+Following consultation in 2016, the Department of the Environment and Energy developed a Preferred Design for Mandatory Reporting of Petroleum Statistics to set out its understanding of how scheme might best work in light of stakeholder feedback and scheme objectives.
 The paper was released on 20 December 2016 for information only.

 Mandatory reporting of petroleum statistics—consultation paper